best-doctor/flake8-fine-pytest/README.md

 in case you have too old `xfail` mark

+6) validates that test function uses unique names

-6) validates that test function uses `pytest.mark.usefixtures` for those fixtures, which are not directly referenced in test body
+7) validates that test function uses `pytest.mark.usefixtures` for those fixtures, which are not directly referenced in test body

 For example, checking this function